rokka-io/rokka-client-bundle/README.md

 The rokka twig extension is automatically included.
 For the available functions see the [README of that package](https://github.com/rokka-io/rokka-client-php-twig).

-## Moving from imagine
+## Moving from LiipImagineBundle

 If you use imagine and want to switch to rokka, create a rokka stack for each imagine filter you have.
 And then replace  `imagine_filter` with `rokka_stack_url` in your twig templates (maybe also state the format, if you don't want jpg).

-If you're images are not stored on the file system, then it needs some more adjustments.
-See also the twig extension for info about that.
+If your images are not stored on the file system, then you need to do some further adjustments.
+The twig extension readme explains how to load images from other sources.